aurora-is-near/doc.aurora.dev/blog/speedruneth-virtual-chain.md

 ## Adding virtual chain to config

-This NFT example actually runs on top of [HardHat](https://hardhat.org/) - familiar framework to deploy and develop smart contacts on EVM.
+This NFT example actually runs on top of [Hardhat](https://hardhat.org/) - familiar framework to deploy and develop smart contracts on EVM.

 Let's add your virtual chain to the configuration file there, so you will be able to deploy your first NFT contract there (and all othere SpeedrunEthereum challenges!).

-You can use your favorite code editor to edit HardHat config, we recommend using [VSCode](https://code.visualstudio.com/download).
+You can use your favorite code editor to edit Hardhat config, we recommend using [VSCode](https://code.visualstudio.com/download).

 Now, open your VSCode, and open your project folder (`challenge-simple-nft-example`) in it.
 Open file `packages/hardhat/hardhat.config.ts` (find it in a sidebar).